 AC servo motors use rare earth permanent magnets, so they offer best-in-class torque density.
 This is preferred for very dynamic motor applications that must accelerate and decelerate quickly.
 Servo motors include some sort of feedback, whether it is a resolver or encoder.
 The shaft feedback is critical because it is used in the Servo controller to control rotor position and torque.

-Unlike a stepper motor, Servo motors are capable of providing momentary peak torque across its speed range.
+Unlike a stepper motor, Servo motors are capable of providing momentary peak torque across their speed range.
 A servo motor’s peak torque can be very important in certain applications and can result in an optimized motor selection.
 Additionally, AC servo motors operate at much higher speeds compared to stepper motors.

 Critical motion control applications that involve functional safety and the handling of critical or expensive products (e.g., semiconductor machines) should use Servo motors with feedback.
 The low-cost benefit of a stepper motor/control simply does not justify the risk of injury or product failure.
 Common examples for their best use are in packaging machines, material handling, robotics, and many more.